hyperbolic-time-chamber/full-stack-js-practice/README.md

 ## 5 - AngularJS API Fetcher

 You are to create an AngularJS app.
 You will fetch data from a public API, render, and implement some interactive features e.g. clicking on a picture will...do someting...and you should also be able to filter the data.

-## 6 - Express Routing

-You will implement routing in an express server.
-Each route yields a different resource.
-All resources are stored in text files.
-You may need to make use of the file system to read these files and retrieve the data for the appropriate route.